An overview of the current landscape

 After you have successfully connected your instances to ZigiOps, it’s time to start configuring the ServiceNow Jira integration.

-ZigiOps comes with ready-to-use templates for the most common integration use cases.
-All templates are fully customizable and can fit into any use case.
+ZigiOps comes with ready-to-use templates with default mappings for the most common integration use cases.
+All templates are fully customizable and support custom fields and can fit into any use case.

 We also have an option for creating an integration from scratch.